DaBeast873/Anton-Gr-nby/README.md

 <h1>Blorb</h1>

-I'm right now working with some 1st year classmates on a mobile plattformer for Android and IOS where I'm the head programmer.
+I worked on my exam project with some 1st year classmates on a mobile plattformer for Android and IOS where I was the head programmer.
 Some gameplay below

 ![Blorb gameplay](https://user-images.githubusercontent.com/35632133/145793548-617f3b51-28aa-4dc0-a114-c5e690af0d6e.gif)